KavisaraSrisuwatcharee/ARMY/README.md

 ## Backend (Node)

+#### *Note

+I have create the proxy setting on frontend side, so when you make a request to backend (http://localhost:5000) you don't have to specify http://localhost:5000 in request becuase when you make a request to `/api` or `/auth/google` the target of request will point to http://localhost:5000 automatically.
+For example, if you wan to make a request to `http://localhost:5000/api/current_user`  you just make a request to `/api/current_user`.

 ### Authentication

-> Redirect to /auth/google (do not use axios, just user a tag to redirect the URL)
+> Redirect to /auth/google (do not use axios, just use <a> tag to redirect the URL)

 - **URL** : `/auth/google`
 - **Method** : `GET`